AcademySoftwareFoundation/OpenImageIO/src/doc/pythonbindings.rst

 .. py:attribute:: DeepData.pixels

-    This `int` field constains the total number of pixels in this collection of deep data.
+    This `int` field contains the total number of pixels in this collection of deep data.

 .. py:attribute:: DeepData.channels

-    This `int` field constains the number of channels.
+    This `int` field contains the number of channels.

 .. py:attribute:: DeepData.A_channel
                   DeepData.AR_channel